ClemensKubach/devcontainer-cpp-example/README.md

 4. In vscode on the left side click on the extensions-icon.
 Search for the following extensions and install them: `Docker`, `Dev Containers`.
 5. Press Command/Control + Shift + P and search for `Dev Container`.
 Select something like `Dev Container: (Re)build Container`.
 The first time, this can take a while (~1h) because a docker image, some tools and the required dependencies are downloaded and built with a single core (multi-core build results in errors).

-**Your local setup is done**
+**Your local setup is done, now you are working in your dev container.**

+Last steps for cpp development:
+1. Asjust the `"cmake.sourceDirectory": "/workspaces/<repo-name>/<optional-sub-folder>"` field in `.vscode/settings.json` to your own source directory.
-Build/compile using the bottom menu of vscode
+2. Build/compile using the bottom menu of vscode

 ## Further Information
 The next steps are independent of your local machine and the most stuff has already been setup.